BestReviews is reader-supported and may earn an affiliate commission. Details

 Snow boots are generally more utilitarian and less flashy than winter boots, although there are certainly some cute, kid-appealing snow boots on the market.
 Snow boots are often warmer than simple winter boots.
 Other features that are common to snow boots include the following.

-The best snow boots reach at least a couple of inches above the hem of your child’s pants.
+Height: The best snow boots reach at least a couple of inches over the hem of your child’s pants.
 It’s better if they’re even taller, as this prevents snow from creeping inside your little one’s pants in deep snow.
-Winter boots come in a range of heights, including just above the ankle.
+Winter boots come in a range of heights, including just over the ankle.

-There are a few things that elevate the best snow boots above the rest of the pack.
+There are a few things that elevate the best snow boots over the rest of the pack.

 Although you’ll obviously have to help your toddler put on and take off her snow boots, a child old enough to go to school needs to be able to do this on her own.
 Nobody wants to miss recess because they were struggling with their boots.